alexdaniel654/BlochBuster/README.md

 - psd: events plotted as a pulse sequence diagram
 - xy: animated plot of transverse magnetization over time.
 If "abs: false", both real and imaginary components are plotted.
 - z: animated plot of transverse magnetization over time The filename is specified by "file".
-The file ending can be .gif or .mp4.
+The file ending can be .gif, .mp4 or .png if `gifWriter` is `'static'`.

 HOW TO USE
 ----------